ivanlieu/gcp-audio-transcribe/README.md

 The format to enter the .json file path in `gcp_json_path.txt` is `json_path='C:\Your\json\File\Path.json'`.

 ## Optional Features to Enhance Speech Recognition
 In the function `transcribeRequest()` in `transcribe_audio.py`, speech recognition can be enhanced in transcriptions by using [speech adaptation][speech-adapt].
 This uses `speech.SpeechContext()` and can be applied by uncommenting this section of code.
+For furthur refinement of speech recognition accuracy, [speech adaptation boost][speech-adapt-boost] can be applied to an enabled speech adaptation speech object by uncommenting `speech_contexts = [speechContexts]` in `transcribe_audio.py` and assigning phrases and weights.

 ## Required Packages
 Package versions listed were used to build the program on python 3.7.
 Newer versions should work, if not, match package versions here.
 Requires the [Google Cloud CLI][cloud-cli] to be installed.